 Home Occupations: No Unit Owner or occupant may use or maintain their unit or the Common Areas for any occupation, purpose, or in any manner which is contrary to any applicable law, rule, regulation or requirement of any governmental authority or for any purpose which would constitute a nuisance, be offensive, or damage or inhibit common area use.

 Home occupations, including work conducted at home in the course of employment, conducted entirely within the residence and participated in solely by members of the immediate family residing in the residence that do not generate unreasonable traffic by members of the general public and do not change the residential character of the Unit or neighborhood, are permitted as incidental to primary residential use.
-To be permitted as a "home occupation", there must be: (1) no sign or display that indicates from the exterior that the residence is being utilized for any purpose other than that of a single family dwelling; (2) no mechanical or electrical equipment is used, other than personal computers and other office equipment.
+To be permitted as a "home occupation", there must be: (1) no sign or display that indicates from the exterior that the residence is being utilized for any purpose other than that of a single-family dwelling; (2) no mechanical or electrical equipment is used, other than personal computers and other office equipment.

 Fire safety: Responsibility for the fire safety of your building lies with each and every resident.
 Unit Owners, guests and tenants shall use precautions to keep the inside and outside of their units free of all fire hazards.
 No open fires, charcoal grills, or fire pits are allowed on or under decks, on patios, or within 10 feet of any building.
 All residents with gas grills shall keep them away from the vinyl siding and operate them safely and cautiously at all times, as well as perform proper maintenance on them to ensure they function properly and safely.